Tuncayscript/Tuncayscript/readme.md

 ### 🌟 Highlights
 - Designer of the first programming language of Azerbaijan, Code24.
-- Founder and CEO at ITGSS, leading the charge in software solutions.
+- Founder and Chief Executive Officer of NeXTech, leading the charge in software solutions.
 - A key player in expanding Azerbaijan's role on the Technology.

 ## 💻 My Projects